BDC Hamburger Icon

 • Businesses where workplace safety is a concern.
 A job may have workplace safety issues that require the removal of jewelry in someone’s piercings.

 • Industries with wide-ranging restrictions.
 Some industries have strict tattoo policies.
 For example, most U.S.-based airlines require that no tattoos be visible when cabin crews and pilots are in uniform.
-Military policies vary, but the U.S. Army and Marine Corps have strict policies prohibiting visible body art, while the U.S. Navy is more lenient, allowing tattoos anywhere but the head and face.
+Military policies vary, but the U.S. Army and Marine Corps have strict policies prohibiting visible body art, while the U.S. Navy is more lenient.
+The Navy allows tattoos anywhere but the head, face or scalp.
 For medical professionals, body art regulations are in the hands of each facility.

 • Businesses where customer bias may be a factor.
 Sales professionals in customer-facing positions who have body modifications may encounter customer bias.
 “In sales, you have to be prepared to close a deal with anyone, and unfortunately, you can’t control what biases customers bring into your interactions,” said Oliver Zak, co-founder and CEO of tattoo skincare company Mad Rabbit.
 “However, in more private, non-sales-driven environments, body art is now considered art, created to connect with yourself and others.”